graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 However, it has been increasingly difficult to gauge the effectiveness of new models and validate new ideas that generalize universally to larger and complex datasets **in the absence of** a standard and widely-adopted **benchmark**.

-**To address** this paramount concern existing in graph learning research, we develop an open-source, easy-to-build and reproducible [benchmarking framework](https://github.com/graphdeeplearning/benchmarking-gnns) with a rigorous experimental protocol that is representative of the categorical advances in GNNs.
+**To address** this paramount concern existing in graph learning research, we develop an open-source, easy-to-use and reproducible [benchmarking framework](https://github.com/graphdeeplearning/benchmarking-gnns) with a rigorous experimental protocol that is representative of the categorical advances in GNNs.

 {{% alert note %}}
 This post outlines the [issues](https://arxiv.org/abs/1912.09893) [in](https://arxiv.org/abs/1905.09550) [the](https://arxiv.org/abs/1905.04682) [GNN](https://arxiv.org/abs/1905.04579) literature suggesting the need of a benchmark, the framework proposed in the [paper](https://arxiv.org/abs/2003.00982), the broad classes of widely used and powerful GNNs benchmarked and the insights learnt from the extensive experiments.